-As a family dentist serving the Laurel area, we treat generations of families.
+As a family dentist in Laurel, MD, we treat generations of families.
 We need to know the age of the person who suffered damage because this will directly influence our treatment recommendations.
 Children tend to be more sensitive to discomfort, so it is wise to have any damage restored on the same day as the accident.

 Steps to Take After Chipping a Tooth

-If you have ever wondered, "What should I do if I chip my tooth?" this information is good to keep in your back pocket.
+If you have ever wondered, "What should I do if I chip my tooth?", this information is good to keep in your back pocket.
 We always welcome your calls, questions, and visits to our dental office in Laurel.
-This guide should be a reference point, but ultimately, you should still visit the dentist.
+While this guide advises you on what to do immediately, ultimately, you should still visit the dentist.